edinburgh-university-OOSA/final-assessment-freddiegi02/README.md

 ![Alt text](Output_Images/Waveform.png)

 A single waveform which shows the intensity of the laser pulse over time.
-The x-axis is the time in nanoseconds and the y-axis is the height from the sensor
+The x-axis is time in nanoseconds and the y-axis is the height from the sensor

 **For Task 2, run the following command:**
 ```